Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

   }
 ```

-You need to change your health check so that it uses Prisma:
+Change your health check so that it uses Prisma:

 ```js
 app.get('/health', async (req, res) => {